 The House and Senate are 100 yards apart but we may as well be 100 miles apart given how little we talk to one another.

-So much as we had in the House, No Labels began a focused effort to bring together a bipartisan group of senators.
-Then, No Labels took it a step further.
-In early 2019, we hosted a meeting the likes of which no one had ever seen before.
+Soon after starting our House outreach, No Labels also began a focused effort to organize a problem solving group of Senators too.
+And in early 2019, we hosted a meeting the likes of which no one had ever seen before.

-Fast forward to today, and No Labels’ bicamerals – which are now conducted monthly via ZOOM – have become much more than a meeting.
+Fast forward to today, and No Labels’ bicamerals – which are now conducted regularly via ZOOM – have become much more than a meeting.
 They’ve become the place where an entirely new approach to governance is being born.
 A place where rank-and-file members, frustrated by the breakdown of regular order and the refusal of their own leaders to compromise, are taking the initiative to forge their own solutions.